marekplaza/ansible_journey/README.md

  To begin, please prepare at least two network devices.
 These could be set up using [https://containerlab.dev/](https://containerlab.dev/) tool.
  Guide how to set up sample DEMO enviroment, you will find in folder: [containerlab_DEMO](containerlab_DEMO)

- ## Project Structure

- - `docker/ansible_journey.docker`: Dockerfile that defines the Docker container with Ansible and Arista EOS galaxy collections.
- - `contanerlab_DEMO`: Guide how to setup network part of this project - Demo, simple topology based on Arista cEOS images.
- - `set_MOTD.yml`: Ansible playbook to set Message of the Day banner.
- - `change_hostname.yml`: Ansible playbook to change the hostname on an Arista switch.
- - `add_vlans.yml`: Ansible playbook to add VLANs to an Arista switch.
- - `revert_changes.yml`: Ansible playbook to revert changes made by the other playbooks.

  ## Playbooks